Is Lysine Good for Canker Sores?

 You can apply a homemade blend of milk of magnesia, like the well-known brand Maalox®, and an antihistamine like Benadryl® to alleviate the pain caused by your canker sore.

 Chamomile, a favorite natural remedy since ancient times, has anti-inflammatory and antiseptic compounds known to help heal wounds and ease discomfort.
-You can use a chamomile tea bag as a warm compress to soothe angry canker sores or rinse freshly brewed chamomile tea in your mouth for the same effect.
+You can use a frozen chamomile tea bag as a cold compress to soothe angry canker sores or rinse freshly brewed chilled chamomile tea in your mouth for the same effect.

 High-Powered Light Therapy